ParadiseSS13/Paradise/docs/mapping/design.md

-   but is not limited to: having a primary path that allows navigability from all entrances; providing ways for security to flank antagonists and coordinate ambushes at maintenance entrances; ensuring that the majority of the primary corridors are 2 tiles wide to allow for serpentining and avoiding projectiles; ensuring that dead ends are rare; and providing places for antagonists to hide using hidden walls or similarly difficult to find places.
+   but is not limited to: having a primary path that allows navigability from all entrances; providing ways for security to flank antagonists and coordinate ambushes at maintenance entrances; ensuring that the majority of the primary corridors are 2 tiles wide to allow for serpentine movement and avoiding projectiles; ensuring that dead ends are rare; and providing places for antagonists to hide using hidden walls or similarly difficult to find places.

 8. ***Allow for escape routes and antag break-in routes.*** Departments should be connected to maintenance through a back or side door.
 This lets players